 The clock is ticking on G-Cloud, the UK government's IT shopping catalogue for the public sector.
 A year in, those running the programme are already dreaming of life after the project and admit significant cultural hurdles stand in the way of their success.
-G-Cloud is the Cabinet Office’s plan to make government IT more modular …
+G-Cloud is the Cabinet Office’s plan to make government IT more …

 > elements of IT work ... duplicated needlessly across departments